-Caribou densities in the NPRA survey area during calving indicate a preference for areas with higher NDVI_Peak values in most years.
+Only three groups of caribou were observed during the 2013 calving season survey, therefore, a density analysis was not performed.
+Caribou densities in the NPRA survey area during past calving surveys indicate a preference for areas with higher NDVI\Peak values in most years.
 The two NDVI variables, and the tussock tundra, and wet habitat variables are all correlated to some degree.
 Because of the high correlation between NDVI values and habitat types, it is difficult to distinguish whether caribou select specific habitat types and areas with greater vegetative biomass or simply avoid wet areas and barrens.
 Vegetation sampling in 2005 indicated that moist tussock tundra had higher biomass than did moist sedge-shrub tundra, but that difference disappeared when evergreen shrubs, which are unpalatable caribou forage, were excluded (Lawhead et al. 2006).
 Tussock tundra does contain higher biomass of plant species that are preferred by caribou, such as Eriophorum vaginatum, forbs, and lichens, however.
 The between-year correlations of caribou density during calving were low for 2005-2012 (Spearman's rho = -0.062-0.417), suggesting that different factors influenced caribou distribution among years at the scale of our analysis.
 Caribou appear to select drier areas with lots of tussock tundra during calving and these areas tend to have high NDVI values in both late June and mid-summer.